ccsmith13/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+A token is used to authorize individual requests made by users as they are passed to the application.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+Require complex password / login validation or two-step authentication.
+Encrypt data.
+Secure OTPs for forgotten password retrieval.
+Try to hack your app yourself as part of security testing.

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+Browser connects to a server and requests a page, then the server sends back the page you have requestes (very basic explanation).

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = PUT with new data / POST, Read = GET, Update = PUT to existng data, Delete = DELETE

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [X] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.
-- [ ] **RUN** `yarn install or npm install` at the root to retrieve all the dependencies for the node server.
+- [X] **RUN** `yarn install or npm install` at the root to retrieve all the dependencies for the node server.
 You will not need to create any react apps here nor will you need to install any other dependencies.
 You should have all you need in this repo.
-- [ ] **LOOK** at all the files you've been given for this project.
+- [X] **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.
-- [ ] **RUN** `yarn start or npm start` to get your API up and running on `http://localhost:5000`.
+- [X] **RUN** `yarn start or npm start` to get your API up and running on `http://localhost:5000`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] **LOOK** at your `client` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [X] **LOOK** at your `client` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **cd** into `client` and run `yarn install or npm install` to retrieve the client side dependencies.
+- [X] **cd** into `client` and run `yarn install or npm install` to retrieve the client side dependencies.
-- [ ] **RUN** `yarn start or npm start` to fire up your React application.
+- [X] **RUN** `yarn start or npm start` to fire up your React application.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [X] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [X] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product